Jakubic769/autofarm-prospecting-py/README.md

 If u downloaded it without any Problems now u can run the file!

 ## Have a Lucky AFK Grinding 💥
+## FFLAGS.JSON is for the fps boost using fishstrap.